 KEY INGREDIENT #3 – PERSEVERANCE

-A second key ingredient is perseverance.
-‘Per’ meaning ‘through’ and ‘severance’ meaning ‘severity’ – in other words, they persist and work through severity.
+‘Per’ meaning ‘through’ and ‘severance’ meaning ‘severity’ – in other words, persisting and working through severity.
 This is true in any industry, but especially so in consulting and coaching since many people do not treat their business as a business.

 When the going gets tough, many solo professionals are not tough, and they don’t get going.
 Sadly, often they quit and go get a job because it’s more familiar and straightforward than learning business skills.

-(By the way, if this is you, you’re not my ideal clients – I work with ambitious business owners who push through to success with a consulting business J. Open-mindedness and commitment to achieve your goals are pre-requisites for choosing who I work with.)
+(By the way, if this is you, you’re not my ideal clients – I work with ambitious business owners who push through to success with a consulting business.
+Open-mindedness and commitment to achieve your goals are pre-requisites for those I choose to work with.)

 Only the tough KEEP going – they persevere, they persist, they never give up, they are on a mission towards an important goal.
 Of course, you have to LEARN as you go along too, no point just repeating past failures – but the trick is to use your why to keep driving forward and pushing through the obstacles.